formsandflows/PACo/Canvas components/PACo_InformationBlock_A.md

 # PACo_InformationBlock_A

+>  [!WARNING]
+> This is page contains pre-release information is can be not up-to-date yet.
+The documention of the latest version is in the archive folder.

-This documentation page is related to version: 3.2.1
+This documentation page is related to version: 3.3.0

 ![image](https://github.com/user-attachments/assets/bdefd525-8cef-4526-8a7e-6bffa552aaf8)